-Lr Korsa shares the belief that the surest means of securing a more promising future for the world is through the education of its youth.
-Senegal has among the lowest literacy rates of any country on the planet; in 2011, UNICEF reported that only 50% of its adult population can read and write.
-Although more children have access to primary education now than ever before, the literacy rate among 15-to-24-year-olds is 74% among men and only 56% among women.
-60% of the country’s children receive no education after sixth grade.
-In rural Senegal, Le Korsa supports programs at elementary schools and has built and helps maintain a kindergarten in the village of Sinthian.
+Le Korsa shares the belief that the surest means of securing a more promising future for the world is through the education of its youth.
+Although more children have access to primary education now than ever before, only 43% of children in Senegal receive a formal education.
+To improve the situation, Le Korsa supports programs at elementary schools and has built and helps maintain a kindergarten in the village of Sinthian.
 In Dakar, we provide some twenty scholarships that enable exceptional high school students to continue their studies at a university level.

 The students are recommended to us by school administrators and teachers with whom we have close contact as well as by other Le Korsa colleagues in Senegal.
 Candidates go through an application process and meet with Anny Charbit — a volunteer colleague in Dakar who runs the program — before being selected.
 Once selected, they are in constant touch with Ms. Charbit regarding their needs and progress in school.